 - If, after receiving an offer from Monash University Australia, you change your mind about participating in this program and withdraw from the program, the withdrawal policy will be applied.
 This means you will only be allowed to apply again for the GIP in the semester after the semester that you would be studying in Australia if you had not withdrawn.

 Study plan due to your Course Management Office

-Completed online application via Monash Abroad Portal
+Completed online application via Monash Abroad Portal (MAP)

 * Engineering students must submit an online Expression of Interest (EoI) form by the timeline set by the School of Engineering's course management office.
 Please check with the course management office on the deadline to submit the online EoI form.
 All applications are subject to Faculty's approval.

 Find out more about key dates, eligibility, the nomination and selection process, and how to apply.

 You've submitted your application form.
 What happens next?